trickerer/Trinity-Bots/README.md

 - Critical Strike (passive).
 Gives 15% chance to deal critical strike for x2-x4 times normal damage (depends on hero's level)
 - Bladestorm (not implemented)

 **Additional info:** Blademaster stands out as a class with highest single target damage capabilities and ability to almost one-shot most things if geared properly.
-Unfortunately, due to changes in movement mechanic, Blademaster's critical strike animation can not longer be emulated, and thus this class was disabled on master branch
+Unfortunately, due to changes in movement mechanic, Blademaster's critical strike animation can not longer be emulated, and thus this class was disabled in last version

 #### Obsidian Destroyer
 **Rank: Rareelite**